0vercl0k/wtf/linux_mode/README.md

 In the Qemu tab, press Ctrl+C, run the `cpu` command
 ```

-Once the second tab indicates to run the `cpu` command, run the `cpu` command from the first tab:
+Once the second tab indicates to run the `cpu` command, press Ctrl+C and run the `cpu` command from the first tab:

 ```console
 Thread 1 "qemu-system-x86" received signal SIGINT, Interrupt.